flux-framework/flux-core/doc/man1/common/submit-job-parameters.rst

 Common resource options
 -----------------------

-All subcommands take the following common resource allocation options:
+These commands take the following common resource allocation options:

 **-N, --nodes=N**
    Set the number of nodes to assign to the job.
 Tasks will be distributed